AdrianVollmer/Congruence/README.md

 A command line interface to Atlassian Confluence.

 Because Confluence at my company loads a whopping 9.13MB of JavaScript just to see the home page.
+This program is inspired by mutt and newsboat and has a minimalist approach to this bloated but quite useful piece of software.

 Getting started
 ---------------